-Something I’m thinking about this morning, as I watch my dogs eat their breakfast, is the importance of minding our own business.
+Something I’m thinking about this morning, as I watch my dogs eat their breakfast, is the importance of minding our own business and not getting distracted.

 Berkley has this thing.
 She eats her food while, out of the corner of her eye, watching to be sure that Tucker will not approach and eat his food!!
 It’s so crazy to watch.
 In the 2 years since we got Tucker, I’ve never seen that girl enjoy a meal.
 She’s too focused on what HE is doing!

 How often do we allow distractions, and the worrying about what other people are doing, to interfere with our moments, days, weeks, months, lives?
 Too often.